naufalHaidar12342/naufalHaidar12342/README.md

 ## Need a website?

-Feel free to message me on [Sribu](https://www.sribu.com/id/users/nhweb12342) (Freelance platform based in Indonesia) or my email (business.hydare@proton.me) to discuss your websites requirements.
+Feel free to message me on [Sribu](https://www.sribu.com/id/users/nhweb12342) (Freelance platform based in Indonesia) or my email (business.hydare@proton.me) to discuss further details.
 Thank you!